robotics-masters/robohatmm1-docs/docs/projects/rmeducar.md

 ### Bluetooth Serial Adaptor

 The UART to Bluetooth Bridge Adaptor allows you to use your phone to control the car.
 The data rate is locked to 9600 baud.
 There are no drivers or additional software packages required for this adaptor to work.
+For the EduCar this part is linked with a number of free apps that allow you to send commands to the car over bluetooth from your phone.

 | Robo HAT | Bluetooth |
 |----------|-----------|